Stun Gun Laws by State: The Legal Guide for 2023

-However, there are different restrictions for dangerous weapons of any kind, depending on your state.
-There are also state laws and local ordinances that might require a license or have a permit required in the event you want to use something like a taser device or a stun gun that issues an electrical charge for personal protection.
-The reason for this is that some of these dangerous weapons can cause serious injury, and it is up to each state government to decide how it wants to regulate the ownership and carrying of these items.
+However, depending on your state, dangerous weapons have different restrictions.
+There are also state laws and local ordinances that might require a license or a permit required in the event you want to use something like a taser device or a stun gun that issues an electrical charge for personal protection.
+The reason for this is that some of these dangerous weapons can cause serious injury, and it is up to each state government to decide how to regulate the ownership and carrying of these items.

-Almost all states define taser stun guns as devices powered by an electrical charging unit, and that emit an electrical charge or are otherwise capable of incapacitating someone with an electrical charge.
+Almost all states define taser stun guns as devices powered by an electrical charging unit that emits an electrical charge or are otherwise capable of incapacitating someone with an electrical charge.

 There are many situations where the rules are different, depending on your circumstances.